ncqwerasdf/i3PlusPlus/README.md

 It is based on the [Marlin firmware](https://github.com/MarlinFirmware/Marlin) 1.1.4 instead of an old one like the original version from Wanhao.

 This firmware is a fork of the work of [Silverquark](https://silverquark.github.io/i3PlusPlusSite/).
+The main differences are:

-The main difference is at the level of the LCD.
-The original version of Leo Lüker (Silverquark) uses dark green on a white background.
-This version uses orange and blue on a black background (i.e. has higher contrast):
+* Higher contrast for the LCD images.The original version of Leo Lüker (Silverquark) uses dark green on a white background.
+This version uses orange and blue on a black background
+* Variable texts are in white

 ![Starting Animation](https://raw.githubusercontent.com/andrivet/i3PlusPlus/master/assets/LCD.gif)